GRE (Graduate Record Examination)

 Varies |

 ** An unidentified unscored section may be included and may appear in any order after the Analytical Writing section.
-It is not counted as part of your score.
+It is not counted as part of the final score.

 *** An identified research section that is not scored may be included, and it is always at the end of the test.